ncoblentz/KotlinBurpExtensionBase/README.md

 ### How to Build a Project

+#### From Command Line

 When you want to produce a Burp suite extension, you will need to build a jar that includes any external libraries and related Kotlin libraries.
 Build a plugin at the command line with:
-Linux: `gradlew shadowJar`
+- Linux: `gradlew shadowJar`
-Windows: `gradlew.bat shadowJar`
+- Windows: `gradlew.bat shadowJar`

+#### Within IntelliJ

-Within IntelliJ, Click the Elephant Symbol on the far right hand bar and visit `Tasks -> shadow -> shadowJar`
+Click the Elephant Symbol on the far right hand bar and visit `Tasks -> shadow -> shadowJar`

+### Add the Extension to Burp Suite

 A `projectname-x.y.z.all.jar` file will be produced in `build/libs/` where `x.y.z` is the version number from `build.gradle.kts`.
 Add this to Burp Suite by:
 1. Open Burp Suite